 - A University identification card;

-- The use of University recreational facilities under the same conditions applicable to the faculty;
+- The use of University recreational facilities under the same conditions applicable to the faculty and staff;

-- The use of Library facilities and Library electronic resources under the same conditions applicable to the faculty;
+- The use of Library facilities and Library electronic resources under the same conditions applicable to the faculty and staff;

 - A University email account;